iskingtind/QinBluetoothLe/README.md

 ### Initialize

-In your Application.java or MainActivity.java ,first initialize:
+Firstly , in your Application.java or MainActivity.java to initialize:

     QinBluetoothManager.initialize(this);